WillYallop/static-site-generator/core/markdown/routes.md

 export default optionsLoader;
 ```

-In your liquid you can use the following data like so:
+In your liquid template, you can use the following data like so:

 ```liquid
 <div>